Indian languages

 Buglere Words:

-Our list of vocabulary words in the Buglere language, with comparison to words in other Chibchan languages.
+Our list of vocabulary words in the Buglere language and their meaning in English.

 Buglere Pronunciation Guide: